MerginMaps/docs/src/server/install/index.md

 A very conservative rule of thumb, regarding needed disk size would be `mergin maps project size * number of versions`.
 If you have a team size over 25 people and synchronise often your <MainPlatformName /> projects, consider a host with **4 vCPUS**.

-On OS level, we recommend to use a Linux distribution that has fully compatibility with Docker, since <MainPlatformName /> is deployed by default with `docker compose`.
+On OS level, we recommend to use a Linux distribution that has full compatibility with Docker, since <MainPlatformName /> is deployed by default with `docker compose`.

-A low-latency, high-bandwidth environment is preferred due to volume of data needed to perform synchronization with <MainPlatformName />.
-This is specially important on large projects with hundreds of megabytes in between syncs.
+A low-latency, high-bandwidth environment is preferred due to the volume of data needed to perform synchronisation with <MainPlatformName />.
+This is especially important on large projects with hundreds of megabytes in between syncs.

 ### Infrastructure overview